maxitg/SetReplace/README.md

 #### Rules

-`"Rules"` just stores the rules in exactly the same way they were entered as an input to `WolframModel`.
+`"Rules"` just stores the rules in the same way they were entered as an input to `WolframModel`.
 ```
 In[] := WolframModel[<|
    "PatternRules" -> {{a_}} :> {{a + 1}, {a - 1}, {{a + 2,